jamesrubio23/Gen_AI/README.md

 3. Pdf App with AWS Storage (No Gen AI)
 - Upload Pdf App with the same logic as the second App but with pdfs are stored in an AWS S3 Bucket

-4. RAG with Langsmith in Localhost
+4. Basic RAG with Langsmith in Localhost
 - Pdf App with **AWS** Storage with **Langchain** as orchestation Framework connected to the **Open AI API**.
 Backend server deployed in **Render** and Frontend Server deployed in **Vercel**.
 Deployment in **Docker Cointainer** is available too.

+5. RAG with Chat History and Multiquery